bnb-chain/bnb-chain.github.io/docs/learn/system-contract.md

 # Build-in System Contract

-## Disclaimer
+### Disclaimer

 **The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
-The code and security audit have not been fully completed and not ready for any bug bounty.
+The code and security audit have not been fully completed and are not ready for any bug bounty.
 We advise you to be careful and experiment on the network at your own risk.
 Stay safe out there.**

 GitHub Implementation link: <https://github.com/binance-chain/bsc-genesis-contract>